Mural at the Andy Warhol Museum in Pittsburgh

 Scenic view of Pittsburgh via Alleghany Landing Park

-Heinz History Center – Smithsonian affiliate featuring 6 floors of Western Pennsylvania history.
-Highlights include an informative Heinz keptchup exhibit at the set from Mr. Roger’s neighborhood.
+Heinz History Center: Smithsonian affiliate featuring 6 floors of Western PA history.
+Highlights include an informative Heinz ketchup exhibit at the set from Mr. Roger’s neighborhood.

 Mr. Roger's Neighborhood set at the Heinz History Center in Pittsburgh

-Point State Park – This beautiful city park marks the joining of the Allegheny, Monongahela and Ohio rivers.
+Point State Park: This beautiful city park marks the joining of the Allegheny, Monongahela and Ohio rivers.
 Today, a National Historic landmark, the park features a beautiful fountain, a large grassy area, and a long biking/walking path.
+I like to bike the Three Heritage trail down to The Strip District, a historic neighborhood now home to many restaurants, ethnic grocers, and shops.

 Fountain at Point State Park in downtown Pittsburgh, PA